 Sometimes a customer is asked to show proof of purchase while leaving the store.
 Green Americans have raised concerns that if the receipt is digital, a shopper would need to produce the evidence on their phone or the employee will need to check the system to confirm purchase.
 This may sound cumbersome and would suggest anything but a modern, efficient way to make a purchase.

-We urge companies to first consider why certain individuals are being asked to prove legitimacy of their purchases, and of course, not permit staff to profile customers based on racist stereotypes and prejudices, which are too often cause for suspicion of customers.
+We urge companies to first consider why certain individuals are being asked to prove legitimacy of their purchases, and not permit staff to profile customers based on racist stereotypes and prejudices, which are too often cause for suspicion of customers.
 Beyond this, we advise companies that require proof of purchase for all customers leaving the store to incorporate a system for this in transitioning to digital receipts, such as applying a sticker to items to signal purchase.

 Negative impacts of digital